 Day 2 Alkmaar – Schoorl – Krabbendam – Eenigenburg – Het Rijpje- Dirkshorn – Moerbeek – Barsingerhorn – Haringhuizen – Snever, Schagen – Nes, Schagen – Station Schagen

-I’m going to be honest here with all of you, you will need to rent the bike for two days, or cycle at full speed and be close to dead at the end of this ride.
+I’m going to be honest here with all of you, you will need to rent the bike for two days for route 2, or cycle at full speed and be close to dead at the end of this ride.
 Besides, it’s better to take your time as you will enjoy the surroundings more and are able to explore more.
 You definitely want to explore the surroundings best, and if you have more time to get around then I suggest you to take this route.
 You will not only see tulips, but dunes, windmills and plenty of more.
 The true The Netherlands is rising.

 With route 3, as you leave from the bike rental you’re going to head straight towards the village ‘t Zand.
 And all the places you will pass in this route will have you thinking, ‘People actually live here.
 This is so cool.’
 At least, that’s what my foreign friends said, so I kind of think that they are right, as they are a great bunch of people.
 The villages look like they stepped out of the fairy-tale.
 With bridges so beautiful that Amsterdam isn’t in the back of your mind anymore.
 Just like how Paris doesn’t represent France, Amsterdam isn’t The Netherlands.
 Besides the canals and bikes.
 During all of the routes you will see a different part than that you’re used to, and you will love it.
 Definitely sent me some photos and your stories about how it all went down.